+Using 112-word records.

-ATTACHED VIRTUAL PROCESSOR (AVP): The 1100/60 AVP is a special-purpose processor that provides a migration path from the byte-oriented Series 90/60 and 90/80 systems to the word-oriented 1100/60 System.
-The 1100/60 AVP can be attached to any processor model in the 1100/60 family except Model B1.
+attached to any processor model in the 1100/70 family except Model B1.
 Performance is comparable to the 90/80-3.
 The AVP provides concurrent execution of applications written for the VS/9 operating system and applications written for the 1100 Series operating system.

-The 1100/60 AVP incorporates system features found in both Series 90 and 1100/60 processors.
-On the VS/9 side, the hardware includes a CPU with a logic bus structure and microcode control similar to the Sperry 90/80 family.
+The AVP incorporates system features found in both Series 90 and 1100/70 processors.
+On the VS/9 side, the hardware includes a CPU with a logic bus structure and microcode control similar to the 90/80 family.
 In addition, the reliability features of the 90/80, such as parity checking, control store, and duplicate adders, have been maintained and applied to the AVP.
-The 1100/60 System Support Processor (SSP) is also included, and provides partitioning, system control, maintenance, and console management functions.
+The 1100/70 System Support Processor (SSP) is also included, and provides partitioning, system control, maintenance, and console management functions.

-The system's main memory ranges from 512K (2 megabytes) to 1024K words (4 megabytes).
-An 8K-word (32K bytes) cache unit provides buffer storage of instructions and data between the 1100 Main Storage Unit (MSU) and the AVP CPU.
-Sperry recently announced additional internal memory expansion capabilities for the 1100/61 and 1100/62 Systems.
-The new expansion allows the 1100/61 System memory to be expanded up to 3 megawords (12 megabytes), while the 1100/62 system can be expanded to 6 megawords (24 megabytes).
-Expansion beyond the 24 megabyte range is acomplished by field upgrading the 1100/60 Series to the Sperry 1100/70 Series.
-The new expansion features are a result of engineering designs that allow a mixing of higher density memory chips with the 1100/60 technology.The cache is designed to improve CPU performance while reducing the number of requests into the MSU.
+The system's main memory ranges from 512K words (2 megabytes) to 1024K words (4 megabytes).
+An 8K-word (32K-byte) cache unit provides buffer storage of instructions and data between the 1100 Main Storage Unit (MSU) and the AVP CPU.
+The cache is designed to improve CPU performance while reducing the number of requests into the MSU.

-I/O operations are handled by the 1100/60 AVP using a new software product, the Attached Processor Control Software (APCS).
-The 1100/60 AVP can accommodate VS/9 random access data files via direct, logical, or local attachment.
-The Direct Attachment feature permits disk subsystems of the Series 90 systems to attach directly to the 1100/60 block multiplexer channel.
-Files written for VS/9 can be run on the 1100/60 AVP without change.
-The Logical Attachment facility permits the VS/9 user to utilize current technology random access devices, such as the Sperry 8470 disk drive, that are not included in standard VS/9 configurations.
-The third access mode, Local Attachment, permits devices available for VS/9 operation, but not for OS 1100, to be run on the 1100/60 AVP.
+I/O operations are handled by the AVP using the Attached Processor Control Software (APCS).
+The AVP can accommodate VS/9 random access data files via direct, logical, or local attachment.
+The Direct Attachment feature permits disk subsystems of the Series 90 systems to attach directly to the 1100/70 block multiplexer channel.
+Files written for VS/9 can be run on the AVP without change.
+The Logical Attachment facility permits the VS/9 user to utilize current technology random access devices, such as the 8470 disk drive, that are not included in standard VS/9 configurations.
+The third access mode, Local Attachment, permits devices available for VS/9 operation, but not for OS 1100, to be run on the AVP.
 The devices are attached to an optional block multiplexer channel.

 Several VS/9 software products have been modified for use in the 1100 Series.
-These products are IMS 1100, based on the IMS/90 transaction processing system; the Interactive Processing Facility 1100; a full-screen display text editor called EDIT 1100; the Programmers Advanced Debugging System, PADS 1100; and an industry-compatible RPG II compiler.
+These products are IMS 1100, based on the IMS/90 transaction processing system; the Interactive Processing Facility 1100; a full-screen display text editor called EDIT 1100; the Programmers Advanced Debugging System, PADS 1100; and an industry compatible RPG II compiler.